mantycore/chant/README.md

     </tr>
 </table>

-The correspondence between columns breaks at basic routing level, i.e. there is no correspondence between encrypted/unencrypted distinction and WebSocket/WebRTC.
+The correspondence between columns breaks at basic routing level, that is to say, there is no correspondence between encrypted/unencrypted distinction and WebSocket/WebRTC.